These are some of the things that the Washington Climbers Coalition did in 2017:

 Darrington, June 3: 35 volunteers joined the WCC, The Mountaineers, and U. S. Forest Service rangers to improve the hiking trail for Three O’clock Rock on National Trails Day.

-North Bend, September 25, 2016: 40 volunteers worked on the access trail at Little Si with Reel Rock, the Access Fund, the WCC, Mountains to Sound Greenway, and the Department of Natural Resources.
+North Bend, August 5, 12, and 26: 45 volunteers worked on the new hiking and rock climbing access trail at Exit 38 Far Side with the Access Fund, the WCC, Mountains to Sound Greenway, and the Department of Natural Resources.

 Index, August 19, 26 and September 2: Access Fund and WCC hosted trail projects as part of an ongoing effort to spruce up the area pending a transfer of the Lower Town Wall property to Washington State Parks.

 Tieton River, September 23 and 30: WCC and Access Fund and 25 volunteers completed trail work and restoration at Royal Columns.